-The intervention selected to address Reducing Avoidable Hospitalization Measure entails identifying the number of eligible patients between 18 - 64 years of age with acute inpatient stays during the measurement year that were followed by a unplanned acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
+The intervention selected to address the Reducing Avoidable Hospitalization Measure entails identifying the number of eligible patients between 18 - 64 years of age who had an acute inpatient stay during the measurement year that was followed by an unplanned acute readmission for any diagnosis within 30 days and the predicted probability of an acute readmission.
+The monitoring of these readmissions will help our facility to identify and utilize resources to support these high-risk patients to help them maintain wellness in the community and reduce unnecessary burden on the hospital systems.

-Our implementation plan will include engaging the RAE and relevant community partners to create collaborative discharge planning processes that intentionally match available resources to appropriate segments and/or risk profiles of the eligible population.
-We intend to utilize our health information exchange partner, CORHIO, to send the hospitals admit, discharge, and transfer information to the RAEs.
+Our implementation plan will include engaging the regional accountability entity (RAE) and relevant community partners to create collaborative discharge planning processes that matches available resources to the applicable population.
+Part of this will include utilizing our pre-existing health information exchange partner, CORHIO, to send the hospitals admit, discharge, and transfer information to the RAEs.
+By utilizing the predicted probability of an acute readmission, we can target our resources to the highest risk patient population with the greatest needs for outpatient support.